tomjoht/tomjoht.github.io/_restapicourse/restapi1_6.md

 Saved endpoints appear in the left column under Collections.

-## Enter details for the other endpoints
+## Make calls for the other endpoints

 Enter details into Postman for the other two endpoints: